HBMY289/iotaBalanceMover/README.md

 ![](images/target_address_confirm.png)

 ##### Sending Transcation
 If everything is displayed as you expect the transaction will be sent to the tangle.
-The transaction hash of the new transaction will be reported.
+The hash of the new transaction will be reported.

 ![](images/send_transaction.png)